gracino/Ziplink-HA-Radius/README.md

  1. Work on alpha version.
 Done.
  1. Work on beta version.
 Docs, repo work, adding MySQL master and replication startup/config.
 Done.
  1. Testing Bitnami based beta version.
 Ok.
- 1. Developing aggregation container.
-Done.
+ 1. CRITICAL: Developing aggregation container.
+Need to figure out how to aggregate closed radacct records.
- 1. Work on raddebug production debug control.
-Requires control socket in /etc/raddb/radiusd.conf.
+ 1. CRITICAL: Volume work is required DB acctdb-slave runs out of space.

 ## Production System Fix
 Linux system admin work determined that the VM used was not resourced correctly.
 Lack of cores and RAM were